 The “I’m Not Quite Dead Yet”

 Eliminate player elimination.
-With this variant, ehen a player blows up, they’re not out of the game.
-Instead, they start over: they flip their tokens back to plates, and go back to $0.
+In this variant, blown-up players aren’t out of the game.
+They instead start over, flipping their tokens back to plates, and going back to $0.
 (Any tokens in the tin stay there.)

 The “Sneaky Stranger”